 If the candidate got very excited about the question (saying how they would love to travel and enjoy this aspect of a job), in most cases we would not hire them (especially if they were not supposed to go to any business trips with their future bosses).

 Why did we not hire them?
 Simply because they would not be happy in their job.
 They expected something more than the position would offer.
 But we heard all kinds of interview answers…

 Some job applicants didn’t like the question, considering it inappropriate.
 They imagined everything one can imagine when hearing “accompanying boss on a business trip”.

-Needless to say, these candidates were not hired, doesn’t matter if business trips belonged to their job or not.
-It is a common thing to accompany a boss on a business trip, and it is work – nothing else, nothing more, nothing less.
+Needless to say, we did not hire these candidates, doesn’t matter if business trips belonged to their job or not.
+It is a common thing to accompany someone on a business trip, and it is a job – nothing else, nothing more, nothing less.

 Flexibility in question

 It doesn’t necessarily have to be a problem–sometimes the working hours are steady, and you can leave your job exactly at three each afternoon.
-But in some cases it can be a problem…
+But in some cases it can be a problem.

 All in all, this is not an easy question to answer, especially when you have no idea whether the business trips belong to the job, and what the working hours are.